Your Dallas sales team can't tell which of the four records is the real account

 How to choose a developer in Dallas

 The right partner has untangled duplicate accounts after a merger, not just stood up a fresh Salesforce org.
 Ask for a reference where they reconciled two CRM instances into one hierarchy and what broke.
 Push on data cleanup, because that is where these projects die.
 Dallas decision-makers reward a polished, confident pitch, so make them prove it with specifics about your account-match thresholds.
-A capable team will also wire the CRM to your ERP software, your business intelligence dashboards, and your helpdesk so customer data is consistent everywhere a client touches you.
+A capable team will also wire the CRM to your ERP software, your business intelligence (BI) dashboards, and your helpdesk so customer data is consistent everywhere a client touches you.

 Timeline: what happens, and when